Remove Redundant Keywords? Here Is How You Should Act

 You can find more info about this in the post.
 Here is a small overview:

-If you want you can also checkout my Video on this:
+By the way, if you want you can also check out my Video on this:

 What are redundant keywords in Google Ads?